TheBigBookMan/grad-dip/Cyber Security/Security Controls.md

 				- capturing and reviewing logs of a system events, such as account changes and communication initiations.
 Security information and event management (SIEM) tools can be used to analyse logs for anomolies
 			- *Categories*- Category Identifier
 				- **Continuous Monitoring**- DE.CM
+					- ongoing monitoring of networks, endpoints, systems and user activities to detect anomolies
+					- includes SIEMS, intrustion etection sysyems, log collection and alerting
+					- enables early detection of suspicious behavour or policy violations
 				- **Adverse Event Analysis**- DE.AE
+					- focuses on identifying, validating and priotitising potential security events
+					- iuncludes triages, initial investigation and linking events to known threats or incidents
+					- enables rapid escalation and action
 		- **Respond (RS)**-
 			- take action
 			- define and execute incident response plans